tidal-music/tidal-sdk-web/packages/auth/README.md

 You can find examples in `/examples`, each one is dedicated to one type of receiving credentials.
 Some examples needs a proxy to run, but there is one configured if you use `pnpm dev`.

 > Heads up!
 Redirect login flow requires a secure context and valid https url to work properly.
+For running Vite locally with https, check out their documentation for ["Server Options"](https://vite.dev/config/server-options.html#server-https).

 For the examples to work you might need to build the library once with `pnpm build`.